Enalean/tuleap-documentation-en/languages/en/user-guide/svn-plugin.rst

 The Subversion Browsing Interface
 ---------------------------------

-Tuleap offers a number a facilities that allow you to interact with several Subversion repositories within the same project.
+Tuleap offers a number of facilities that allow you to interact with several Subversion repositories within the same project.
 The Subversion user interface does not intend to replace the Subversion client that you should normally use on your computer.
 It rather